wwwwanhonghuang/snn-lib/README.md

-# A C++ Library and Simulator for Simulating and Training Spiking Neural Network
+# A C++ Library for Simulating, Training and Deploying Spiking Neural Network
 This library is incompleted and under developing.
 A reservoir computing sample of current framework frontend usage for is as follows: